The-Cave-Tech/GokstadAkademiet2025/README.md

 0. Create `.env` files in both frontend and backend folders and copy the contents from `.env.example` into `.env`.

-# database filen innheolder kun data ikke bilder
+# The database file contains only data, not images.

 # <strong>Backend:</strong>
 1. In the project root, you'll find a zipped database file.